Tachikoma000/pgGPT_discord/README.md

 # pgGPT_Discord Bot

-The pgGPT Discord Bot is a multi-faceted integration designed for Discord servers.
-With a primary focus on leveraging the capabilities of the Playgrounds GraphQL API, this bot aims to provide a seamless interface for querying decentralized subgraphs directly within Discord.
+The pgGPT Discord Bot is an llm driven system designed for Discord servers.
+With a primary focus on leveraging the capabilities of the Subgrounds, this bot aims to provide a seamless interface for querying and downloading decentralized subgraph data directly within Discord.

 Further enhancing its capabilities is the integration of a sophisticated AI language model, enabling intelligent interactions and in-depth assistance for `Subgrounds`.
+The integration of the Playgrounds Docs with an llm provides a dynamic conversational system with augmented understanding of the Playgrounds ecosystem.

 ---